kvcops/one-shot-gemini-documentation/README.md

 ## Usage

-To use this documentation with an offline LLM, simply load the entire content of this `readme.md` file as a single text input or document.
+To use this documentation with an offline LLM, simply load the entire content of this `Gemini API quickstart.txt` file as a single text input or document.
 The LLM will then be able to use the information contained within to respond to your queries about the Gemini API.